What We Do

 The Autism Society of Pittsburgh is pleased to offer a specific program that assists with funding for families or individuals with autism to receive service dogs.
 This funding covers the purchase and training of the autism service dogs.
 This is an excellent opportunity to discover how a service dog could help your child lead a more stress-free life.
 For more details on the dogs and the training program, please contact K9s for Kids via email at firstname.lastname@example.org, or call 412-670-5939.

 Wexford, PA 15090

 Evans City, PA 16033

 How would you like to help out our organization with additional funds, and not take any money out of your pocket?
 Instead of buying from the regular Amazon website store, go to https://smile.amazon.com/ch/23-7350636 or Amazon Smile.
 The prices are the same, however Amazon will donate 0.5% of the purchase price to a Non-Profit of your choice!
-After using the above link, or just click on the Amazonsmile Icon above to select the Autism Society of Pittsburgh.
+After using the above link, or just click on the Amazonsmile Icon above to select the Autism - Pittsburgh.

 The Autism-Pittsburgh, Inc. is recognized by Guidestar as a non-profit organization.
 Our Bridge # is 1371707968.
 Our Objective is to improve the lives of those struggling with autism and to help autism involved parents, families and professionals grow by providing as much relevant information on autism spectrum disorders as is known to us.